pirovc/grimer/README.md

 ![GRIMER](grimer/img/logo.png)

-GRIMER automates analysis, runs tools and generates plots and report them into a portable and offline dashboard integrating annotation, taxonomy and metadata to analyse microbiome studies and detect contamination.
+GRIMER automates analysis and reports an offline and interactive dashboard integrating annotation, taxonomy and metadata to analyse microbiome studies and detect contamination.

 ## Examples